ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-Then in the parent component add the relative path to the above stylesheet.
+Then in the parent component add the relative path to the above stylesheet:

 ```ts
 /* src/app/app.component.ts */